jblanchette/wc3v/README.md

 ## Running the reference `wc3v` client viewer

+(NOTE: in order to show wc3 icons, you must follow the instructions on war3observer and put the resulting icons in the `client/assets/wc3icons` folder).

 navigate to the `client` directory

 run `npm install -g http-server` to install `http-server`

 run `http-server` and follow the printed directions to see the locally hosted site

 Also see the [client README.md](client/README.md) for more information